Curvy points, the perimeter, and the complexity of convex toric domains: ECH capacities and ball embeddings

 \NI {\bf Step 2.} {\it The case when $\Om$ is rational and intersects just one of the axes in an interval of positive length.}

-In this case, we may prove that the form is diffeomorphic to the standard form by choosing the point $(\ell_1, \ell_2)$ to lie on this axis and then arguing as in Step 1.
+In this case, we may prove that the form is diffeomorphic to the standard form by choosing the point $(\ell_1, \ell_2)$ to lie on this axis and then arguing as in Step 1, interpreting the formula for the retraction as appropriate.
 Note that now we apply Lemma~\ref{lem:s2s2} in the case when the form is standard on just three spheres.
 But this makes no essential difference to either part of the argument.

 \MS

 \NI {\bf Step 3.} {\it The case when $\Om$ is rational and intersects both axes in an interval of positive length.}